SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my knowledge cutoff in March 2023, specific events scheduled for April 24, 2023, in the USA are not universally significant as national holidays or observances.
-However, certain events may be planned for that date.
-Examples could include:
+As of my last update in March 2023, I cannot provide real-time or future-specific events occurring on April 24, 2023, since my information is not current beyond that date.
+However, I can tell you about some annual events that have historically happened around that date in the United States:

-- Local festivals or fairs
-- Academic conferences or symposiums
-- Sporting events such as baseball games, since Major League Baseball (MLB) is in season during April
-- Concerts or live music performances
-- Community service
+- **Administrative Professionals Day (also known as Secretaries Day or Admin Day)**:
+  - Celebrated on the Wednesday of the last full week of April, which could potentially fall on
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and trust the journey.
-Your path is bright and filled with wonder! ✨🌱🌟 Keep shining and embrace each step with courage and joy. 😊💖"
+"Every sunrise is an invitation to brighten someone's day. 😊🌅 Let your kindness shine as relentlessly as the morning rays. 🌟✨"